tmagik/catoshi/doc/build-unix.md

 * Position Independent Executable
     Build position independent code to take advantage of Address Space Layout Randomization offered by some kernels.
-An attacker who is able to cause execution of code at an arbitrary memory location is thwarted if he doesn't know where anything useful is located.
+Attackers who can cause execution of code at an arbitrary memory location are thwarted if they don't know where anything useful is located.
     The stack and heap are randomly located by default but this allows the code section to be randomly located as well.

-    On an Amd64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"
+    On an AMD64 processor where a library was not compiled with -fPIC, this will cause an error such as: "relocation R_X86_64_32 against `......' can not be used when making a shared object;"

     To test that you have built PIE executable, install scanelf, part of paxutils, and use:

-    	scanelf -e ./codecoin
+    	scanelf -e ./bitcoin

     The output should contain:

      TYPE
     ET_DYN

 * Non-executable Stack
     If the stack is executable then trivial stack based buffer overflow exploits are possible if vulnerable buffers are found.
-By default, codecoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.
+By default, bitcoin should be built with a non-executable stack but if one of the libraries it uses asks for an executable stack or someone makes a mistake and uses a compiler extension which requires an executable stack, it will silently build an executable without the non-executable stack protection.

     To verify that the stack is non-executable after compiling use:
-    `scanelf -e ./codecoin`
+    `scanelf -e ./bitcoin`

     the output should contain:
 	STK/REL/PTL